 Each person has a different skill set.
 Some people write well.
 Some are a whiz at social media.
 Others have a knack for designing websites.
 Be clear on your skillset and what you can bring to the table.
 Know your limitations too.
 Not just skill limits but time limits.
 Don’t assume you can work 30 hours per week at home while you’ve got pre-schoolers underfoot all day, every day.

 What industries do you already know about?
 Maybe you grew up with parents who were dentists or in the construction business.
-Start by picking a target market where you already know a bit about how the business operates.
+Start by picking a target market where you know a bit about the business’s operations.

 It is also important to decide – before you get clients – what type of management style you prefer.
 Do you like to work with people who are more hands-on or hands-off?
-Do you expect quick, concise communication via email only or do you prefer to talk to people via phone/video conference to iron out all the details?
+Do you expect quick, concise communication via email only, or do you prefer to talk to people via phone/video conference to clarify all the details?
 Whatever you prefer, there are clients out there for you!

 Basic Start-up Advice

-Many military spouses are worried about opening their own business and don’t feel like they want that responsibility.
-It isn’t as hard as people think.
+Many military spouses worry about opening their own businesses and don’t feel they want that responsibility.
+It isn’t as complicated as people think.

 Make an appointment with a small business tax accountant.
-This person should be able to provide information on how to set up your business, so you adhere to Canada Revenue Agency rules.
-Each person’s situation will be different, and requirements in each province are different (especially Québec) so this is an important appointment!
-Your accountant will be able to advise if you should register for GST/HST/PST.
-(Probably you won’t unless you plan on earning over $30,000 in the first 12 months.)
+This person should be able to provide information on how to set up your business so you adhere to Canada Revenue Agency rules.
+Each person’s situation will be different, and requirements in each province are different (especially Québec), so this is a necessary appointment!

 Also, considering military families move so often, ask for specific moving advice if you’re due for a posting in the year you open your business.
-There are lots of things (internet, phone, etc.) you can claim against your VA business but if you live in military housing you cannot claim rent or utility services that are paid directly to the Crown.
+You can claim many things (internet, phone, etc.) against your VA business, but if you live in military housing, you cannot claim rent or utility services that are paid directly to the Crown.

-Most businesses need to register with the provinces and territories where they plan to do business.
-In some cases, sole proprietorships operating under the name of the business owner do not need to register.
+Most businesses must register with the provinces and territories where they plan to do business.

 Consider Business Owners’ Insurance.
-Most homeowners/tenant insurance policies will not cover any business equipment that you own even if they were originally purchased for personal use.
+Most homeowners/tenant insurance policies will not cover any business equipment you own, even if they were initially purchased for personal use.

 What I Do as a VA